jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 This command uses curl to grab the content from the Meetup websocket API and feed it into nc.
-The nc process will make the data available on the socket on port 9999 on localhost.
+The nc process will make the data available on the socket on port `9999` on `localhost`.
 The behavior of this stream can become artificially bursty.
 This is due to that the Unix pipe command (|) buffer data before forwarding it.
 To more closely mimic the incoming rate of rsvp’s you can type the following on OSX.